ARK-Builders/ARK-Navigator/README.md

 How does it work?
 -----------------

-In short, the app works this way - Bookmark the relevant folders, add tags to the items, filter the items using the added tags.
+In short, the app works this way - Bookmark the relevant folders, view contents of folder, add tags to the items and filter the items using the added tags.

 **Bookmark folders:** To bookmark a folder, press the plus (+) button located on the right side of the app, navigate to the folder you wish to bookmark, and press the “Add root” button.
 Folders added this way will be listed in the “Manage Folders'' view as Root folders.
 Subfolders in the root folders can be bookmarked/favorited again for easier access.
 To do that, open “Manage Folders”, press the plus (+) button next to the relevant root folder, navigate to a subfolder, and press the “Favorite” button.
 Subfolders favorited like this are listed when you expand the Root folders.